Wordpress Plugins: sCategory Permalink - select category for permalink generation

 Hmm, my code is not appearing - any formatting help to post it?

-Tobias, sorry for inconvenience, I really forgot about Wordpress formatting … features.
+Tobias, sorry for inconvenience, I really forgot about WordPress formatting … features.
 Currently I’ve adopted my code highlighting plugin to use it in comments.
 Check formatting tips above the textarea.

 To insert code sample please use <code lang="php">$your_code = "here";</code>.